DDO is a Free and Decent Dungeon Crawler

 Don’t have anyone to group with?
 Don’t worry – you can contract hirelings for an hour at the cost of one or two hundred pieces of gold.

-Korrak is my 4th level dwarf ranger.
-While the character is basically a hack and slasher, he has a variety of ways to go about doing it.
+My first character was basically a hack and slasher, but as a ranger he has a variety of ways to go about doing it.
 Not only does he shoot down enemies with a +1 composite longbow, he’s also a whirling beast who dual-wields axes in melee combat.
 If outnumbered, he can also sneak past his enemies or surprise them from behind…

 DDO online is a fun dungeon crawler that doesn’t require the time commitments and mass organization of WoW.
 Maybe things will get that way toward the higher levels, but for now its nice to run through the newbie zones and check out the various dungeon mazes.